wireapp/kalium/monkeys/helm/infinitemonkeys/Readme.md

 ## JVM Optimizations

-We've added a block in `values.yaml` exposing various Java options in order to reduce memory footprint of the monkey servers.
+JVM options are exposed as a config block in `values.yaml`, in order to reduce memory footprint of the monkey servers.
 At this point, the amount of RAM needed by each monkey is down about 50% compared to non-optimized defaults.